Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt1-regroup.md

 "She had an errand to run."

 "Shit, she’s been running herself into the ground these last couple weeks.
-I hope she’s okay…"
+I hope she’s okay..."

 "She’s fine."